Time to state the obvious. Bringing guns to the Oregon state Capitol is a bad idea.

 So it gets all mushed up together and amplified with Fear Sauce in the common consciousness: “The people who talk about regulating firearms are the people taking away the jobs.” and “The people who want to put a cap on emissions are the people who want to take away our guns.”

-“Is that how it’s gonna be?
-Well you can take away my firearm when you pry it from my cold dead fingers.”
+It’s a common refrain in small towns: “You can take away my firearm when you pry it from my cold dead fingers.”

 Fear.
 It’s fear masked by angry words.

 What will the future look like to country families who for generations have lived their lives in a way that seems to be disappearing?
 It is either frightening, or unknown.
-And not knowing is scary.
+And not knowing is scary too.
 It is so tempting to pull out a gun when feeling threatened, especially if you already own one.
 Or six of them.
 Legally owning multiple guns is not uncommon at all in rural Oregon.

 If the militias want to defend American ideals, they need to focus on the primary one: democracy.
 Our country wants to be founded on the Rule of Law, not oppression.

 I can’t stand conflict, and I will contort myself to avoid talking about scary stuff, but it never resolves the problem.
-In fact, come on, say it with me because we all know the cliche: avoiding the problem just makes it worse.
+In fact, come on, say it with me because we all know the truth: avoiding the problem just makes it worse.

 You know one way to avoid a problem?
 Bring a gun.